Destination Himalaya

 Private Tented Camp (B, L, D)

-The fair grounds with thousands of camels, horses and cattle, along with the town bazaar are a photographer's dream.
-We have the whole day to explore and photograph. wE head out pre-dawn to take advantage of the rising sun and will stay out till sunset, just returning to our private camp for lunch and some rest fro the mid-day sun.
+The fair grounds - with thousands of camels, horses and cattle - along with the town bazaar are a photographer's dream.
+We have the whole day to explore and photograph.
+We head out pre-dawn to take advantage of the rising sun and will stay out till sunset, just returning to our private camp for lunch and some rest from the mid-day sun.

 Private Tented Camp (B, L, D)